Nisarg221B/Notes/Messages.md

 ---

 ### For Referral
 Hello! thank you for accepting my connection request and I came across the machine learning engineer role and product analyst role that is currently available on the Kwalee careers website.
 I believe the I have required skill sets for both of the positions.
 It would be great if you could provide a referral for the same if you find my profile fit.
 I am attaching my CV for your reference.
+Referrer

 ### For HR